cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 The `Name` method returns a plugin's name.
 The `Version` method returns a plugin's version.
 The `Init` method initializes a plugin with the provided `AppOptions`.
-The `io.Closer` shuts down the plugin service.
+The io.Closer is used to shut down the plugin service.

 For the purposes of this ADR we introduce a single kind of plugin- a state streaming plugin.
 We will define a `StateStreamingPlugin` interface which extends the above `Plugin` interface to support a state streaming service.